soos-io/kb-docs/SBOM/Script.md

 ### **Get the Example**

-* Navigate to the [Azure DevOps SBOM integration page on the SOOS App](https://app.soos.io/integrate/sbom?id=azure-devops), copy the example, and modify it.
+* Navigate to the [Script SBOM integration page on the SOOS App](https://app.soos.io/integrate/sbom?id=script), copy the example, and modify it.

 ### **Run It**